danlentz/printv/README.md

            [(KEYWORDP :X) -> T]
     ;;;   => "yes", 3

-And, as was the programmer's intent, now correctly returns multiple-values:
+And, as was the programmer's intent, now correctly returns:

     "yes"
     3

-This type of programmer error does not cause a warning that can be reported by the compiler, or error to alert the user at runtime.
-In fact, the original version code is perfectly valid; it just does not correctly represent the programmer's intent.
+This type of programmer error does not cause a warning that can be reported by the compiler, or flag an error to alert the user at runtime.
+In fact, the original version of the code is entirely *valid*; but it does not correctly represent the programmer's intent.
 This is just one of many situations in which the 'tracing' functionality of PRINTV is indespensible for quick identification and resolution of errors in code semantics.

 By helping to quickly identify and locate the faulty semantics caused by improper order of the COND clauses, PRINTV has possibly saved you enough time for a coffee-break!